mykelalvis/FT/Traveller/WORKING/Mongoose/Spinward Salvage LIC.md

 **THE THIRD IMPERIUM**

 Also called The Imperium.
-Founded in 0 by Cleon Zhunastu from the Sylean Federation in what is now Core Sector.
+Founded in 0 by Cleon Zhunastu from the Sylean Federation in what is now [[Core sector]] .
-The Imperium grew swiftly during the pacification campaigns and more slowly thereafter until stability was reached in the 600’s, by which time the Imperium had absorbed much of the territory of the First and Second Imperiums.
+The Imperium grew swiftly during the pacification campaigns and more slowly thereafter until stability was reached in the 600's, by which time the Imperium had absorbed much of the territory of the First and Second Imperiums.

 The Imperium can be best thought of as a form of feudal confederation.
 Member worlds of the Imperium agree to pay taxes and obey a few fundamental laws which the Imperium promulgates, known as the High Laws.
 In return,